vvinniev34/RedditReels/README.md

 1. **Subreddit Selection and Weekly Scraping:**
    - The script selects specific subreddits for content sourcing.
-   - It automatically scrapes the top 15 most popular posts from these subreddits on a weekly basis using Selenium and Beautiful Soup, posting the results into a .txt file within a folder managed by the script.
+   - The top 15 popular posts from these subreddits are scraped on a weekly basis using Selenium and Beautiful Soup, posting the results into a .txt file within folders managed by the script.

 2. **Video Content Creation:**
    - Transforms the extracted text content into short-form video clips suitable for Tiktok, Reels, and Shorts.